 Finding Dr. Seckin

 My mom was so desperate at this stage that she looked up “ best endometriosis specialist in the world” on the internet and Dr.Seckin came up.
 We read his reviews, women’s testimonials and watched his surgery videos.

 We went up to New York to see Dr. Seckin.
 He was very knowledgeable and very honest.
 He said that he wanted to do my surgery.
 I just knew that this surgery would work.

 A month later I went up to New York for my 4th and final surgery in a year.
 My surgery was over 3 ½ hours long and very extensive.
 At my post-op appointment, he told me that I was incredibly tough and strong.
 He told me that I must have been in a ton of pain, but the pain was finally over.
 I started crying because I knew he was right.

 Before my surgery I could not even bend over and could barely walk because of the pain.
 I had to be home-schooled because of all the pain.
 Now I am 100% pain-free.
 I can fully function, dance, jump, and go to school every day of my senior year.
 I am four months out from surgery by Dr. Seckin and I feel absolutely amazing!

 Dear Dr. Seckin

-We made the decision to make the trip from Virginia to New York and immediately knew that was the right step.
+We made the decision to make the trip from Virginia to New York and immediately knew that that was the right step.
 Emily had her three and a half hour surgery with you on August 3rd, 2018.
-That day was the start to the rest of her life.
-Recovery was longer than her other surgeries, but we knew it was because of how much endometriosis and scar tissue you had to remove.
-Even her post op pain was less than what she was experiencing before her surgery.
+That day was the start of the rest of her life.
+It took her longer to recover, but we knew it was because of how much endometriosis and scar tissue you had to remove.
+Even her post-op pain was less than what she was experiencing before her surgery.

 We hope you have a blessed New Year.
 You have blessed us greatly.